 This is a rather ordinary and worn looking artifact, isn’t it?
-Some of you may know that it is a corn husking hook used in the days before mechanical corn pickers when farmers would walk through their rows and pull the ears of corn from their husks, free them from their stalks, and throw them into waiting wagons.
+Some of you may know that it is a palm corn husking hook used in the days before mechanical corn pickers when farmers would walk through their rows and pull the ears of corn from their husks, free them from their stalks, and throw them into waiting wagons.
 Being that Nebraska is the Cornhusker state and that most of our population will be spending their Saturdays this fall yelling “Go Huskers!” it can’t come as a great shock that the Nebraska State Historical Society would have a few of these in our collection.
 This one, however, is a bit more fabulous than it’s worn appearance implies and, in 1933, certainly inspired calls of “Go Husker!”

 - Sherman Henriksen, 1933 National Cornhusking Champion.
 (NSHS 13211)

 The cries, of course, were inspired not by the tool itself, but by the man who used it: Sherman Henriksen.
 Henricksen (pictured above) was a 38 year old farmer from near Eagle and wore it during the 1933 National Cornhusking Championship which was held in November on the Ben Stalp farm near West Point, Nebraska.
 Henriksen won the contest by shucking 27.62 bushels in 80 minutes.
 The second place finisher was also a Nebraskan, Harry Brown of Cuming County, and he shucked 25.27 bushels.
 Like the contestants from other states, Henriksen and Brown had to compete in county and state competitions to qualify for the nationals.